w00d33/w00d33.github.io/README.md

 - Place malicious file ahead of DLL in search order
 - Windows looks at Application directory prior to Windows/System32 folder
 - Look at exe's import table
+- Exception: DLLs present in the KnownDLLs Registry Key

 Phantom DLL Hijacking
 - Find DLLs that applications attempt to load, but doesn't exist